 “Hi, are you ready to talk about buying my product or service today?”

 “Nope, not interested.”

-“Okay, thanks for your time!” *click*phone call over.
+“Okay, thanks for your time!”

 Most salespeople stop there because they’re looking for an appointment right now.
 However, great Sales Development Representatives know that most prospects aren’t ready to meet the first time you call them.
 But that doesn’t mean you shouldn’t try to gather valuable information and set yourself up for future success.